dsaenztagarro/simplecrud/README.md

 You will have available the expected `@device` or `@devices` instance var in the views.

-Case the name of your controller doesn't match the name of the model associated you could use also:
+Case the name of your controller doesn't match the name of the resource associated you could use also:

 ```ruby